Mass digitization: Microfilm

 Microfilm represents a shift in the infrastructure of data storage: an immense amount of pictures could be stored in a physically small space, and then expanded for viewing with the help of the microfilm machine.
 Microfilm, in combination with the microfilm viewer, were leveraged to allow objects to be digitized, preserved, and viewed on a mass scale.
-It is interesting to note that students needed the help of staff before using the machine; accessing digital materials now is a swift, easy process that one can conduct independently.
+Students needed the help of staff before using the machine; accessing digital materials now is a swift, easy process that one can conduct independently.
 More information on microfilm can be found under the "Non-fictional considerations" tab of this page.

-Server Farms
+Server farms

 Another large shift in the infrastructure of data storage was the advent server farms.
 Websites rely on server farms for “scalability, reliability, and low-latency access to Internet content”.
 According to Randal Burns, these technologies are essential when building a high-performance infrastructure for content delivery.
 Moving from microfilm to complex server farms with their own schemas demonstrates the infrastructural demands mass digitization requires over time.
 Here, mass digitization is both facilitated and exists in this place.
 Without server farms, data would not be able to be stored or accessed on the necessary scale for mass digitization projects.
-However, it is important to note that server farms do not act alone in storing data.
+However, server farms do not act alone in storing data.
 Other web based infrastructures aid greatly in the storage of data, such as hard drives on a personal computer.
 Encryption tools and services also work to protect and secure data in sensitive, or internal use, mass digitization projects.